ionic-team/stencil-site/src/docs/components/methods.md

 todoListElement.showPrompt();
 ```

-## Methods must be async
+## Public methods must be async

 Stencil's architecture is async at all levels which allows for many performance benefits and ease of use.
-By ensuring publicly exposed methods using the @Method decorator return a promise:
+By ensuring publicly exposed methods using the `@Method` decorator return a promise:

 - Developers can call methods before the implementation was downloaded without componentOnReady(), which queues the method calls and resolves after the component has finished loading.